thereisnotime/SheLLM/README.md

 The following are the current known issues with SheLLM:

-- [ ] SheLLM does not like an empty command.
 - [ ] SheLLM does not handle SSH stream properly (could be better).
 - [ ] SheLLM does not handle error exits properly.
 - [ ] SheLLM does not handle streaming output properly.
-- [ ] SheLLM does not handle TAB completion for commands.
 - [ ] SheLLM breaks scroll in the terminal after it crashes.
-- [ ] SheLLM does not handle ALT/CTRL cursor movement shortcuts.
 - [ ] SheLLM's context should take the last output with higher priority and not the previous commands.

 ## Roadmap